crazy-max/yasu/README.md

 USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND root         1  3.0  0.0  46020  3144 ?
 Ss+  02:22   0:00 sudo ps aux
 root         7  0.0  0.0  15576  2172 ?
 R+   02:22   0:00 ps aux
-$ docker run -it --rm -v $PWD/gosu-amd64:/usr/local/bin/gosu:ro ubuntu:trusty gosu root ps aux USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND root         1  0.0  0.0   7140   768 ?
+$ docker run -it --rm -v $PWD/yasu-amd64:/usr/local/bin/yasu:ro ubuntu:trusty yasu root ps aux USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND root         1  0.0  0.0   7140   768 ?
 Rs+  02:22   0:00 ps aux
 ```

-Additionally, due to the fact that `gosu` is using Docker's own code for processing these `user:group`, it has
+Additionally, due to the fact that `yasu` is using Docker's own code for processing these `user:group`, it has
 exact 1:1 parity with Docker's own `--user` flag.

-If you're curious about the edge cases that `gosu` handles, see [`hack/test.sh`](hack/test.sh) for the "test suite".
+If you're curious about the edge cases that `yasu` handles, see [`hack/test.sh`](hack/test.sh) for the "test suite".

 (Note that `sudo` has different goals from this project, and it is *not* intended to be a `sudo` replacement;
 for example, see [this Stack Overflow answer](https://stackoverflow.com/a/48105623) for a short explanation of